Introduction & Market Context

 Best For: Revenue Operations / Forecasting Excellence

 Clari specialises in revenue intelligence and forecasting.
-It sits atop your existing CRM (Salesforce, HubSpot) and provides an AI-powered "single source of truth" for revenue teams.
+It works on top of your existing CRM (Salesforce, HubSpot) and gives revenue teams an AI-powered single source of truth.

 Key Features:

-• Revenue Forecasting: Industry-leading forecast accuracy (95%+) using pipeline analysis, historical trends, and rep-level performance
+- Revenue Forecasting: Industry-leading forecast accuracy (over 95%) using pipeline analysis, historical trends, and rep-level performance

-• Deal Inspection: AI highlights deals lacking executive engagement, missing key stakeholders, or showing negative sentiment
+- Deal Inspection: AI highlights deals missing executive engagement, lacking key stakeholders, or showing negative sentiment

-• Pipeline Health Metrics: Real-time dashboards showing pipeline coverage, velocity, and conversion rates by segment
+- Pipeline Health Metrics: Real-time dashboards showing your pipeline coverage, velocity, and conversion rates by segment

 Pricing: Enterprise-focused.
 Typically £75-£150/user/month depending on features and contract length.